Preliminaries & General information

 Registering and Approval

-NWI-MOL501A First research intership
+NWI-MOL501A First research internship

-NWI-MOL502A Second research intership
+NWI-MOL502A Second research internship

 Upon registering in Osiris, you will receive a planning and approval form in your mailbox.
 There you give all details about your internship, including the number of EC.

 Based on this proposal, the internship will be approved (or not).
 Approval is registered in Osiris.
 If the internship is not approved, the student advisor will contact you.